Isle of Capri, Italy

 Capri is not exactly a backpacker's paradise.
 In fact, it's one of the spots that celebrities almost always visit if they pass through southern Italy.
 The place is chock-full of boutiques, ceramic shops that ship anywhere in the world, spas, and restaurants.
 On the other hand, most of the restaurants I've been to, despite their tourist menus and tourist prices, actually serve yummy food.

 Side note: a tour guide told me that the most expensive hotel on Capri, a favorite of the rich and famous, does not include breakfast with the room price.
 What's up with that?!?
-(Of course, there are plenty of other options for Italy vacation rentals.)
 Why is it that hostels give you free wi-fi, but hotels with rooms that cost enough to feed a small nation for a year charge you?
 The craziness!

 But onward to The Three And A Half!
 The first one is a bit of a "gimme", as they say.
 It is the venerable Blue Grotto, aka, La Grotta Azzurra.
 I know I've talked about it before, but I'm surprised at the number of folks who go to Capri yet don't take the extra step to see it.
 There's always a chance that weather and tides would prevent a visit, but to not even attempt it seems silly.
 It's just so beautiful!